we98/Daily-learning/Computer-Network/2 Application Layer.md

     - HTTP: pull SMTP: push
     - both have ASCII command/response interaction, status code
     - HTTP: each object encapsulated in its own reponse message while SMTP send multiple objects in its multipart message
-    - SMTP user persistent connections in default
+    - SMTP uses persistent connections in default
     3. SMTP message format
     - Header lines: To: From: Subject:
-    - Body, splitted by a blank line.
+    - Body, split by a blank line.
     4. Mail access protocols
       - POP
       - IMAP